 If you are selected for a membership, you will also receive in-person training, webinar support, and tech support throughout the process to maximize your membership.
 Each one year membership is paid for in full by the Community Foundation for Southern Arizona.

 Watch the video below to learn how other nonprofits have utilized the Catchafire platform to increase their impact.

 How do I apply?

-CFSA will be granting one-year memberships to 100 nonprofits in southern Arizona.
+CFSA will be granting one-year memberships to 500 nonprofits in southern Arizona.
 If your organization is interested in applying for a fully-funded, year-long membership, we ask that you complete a short online form through Common Grant Application.
 This short form should take 20 or less minutes to complete.
-The form will open on July 20, 2020 and the completed form is due July 22, 2019 at 5 pm.
+The form will open on July 20, 2020 and the completed form is due August 14, 2020 at 5 pm.

 First-time users of Common Grant Application: click here.
 If you have already applied for a grant using Common Grant Application you should have an account.
 Returning users click here.

 We ask that if you are not serious about utilizing this membership, please do not apply.
 Memberships are not transferable and the fee is paid by CFSA, regardless of your use.
 Please note, if your organization is selected for a 2020-21 membership and does not utilize the Catchafire during the program year, you will not be eligible to receive this capacity building opportunity in the future.